These egg muffins are perfect for breakfast! They are tasty and portable, and you can change them with different cheeses and veggies.

 Notes

-- I don't add any salt because the parmesan adds plenty.
-But you can add a small amount of salt if you'd like (the nutrition info will obviously change).
+- I don't add salt because the parmesan adds plenty.
+However, you can add a small amount of salt if you prefer (the nutritional information will obviously change).

 - The muffins puff up in the oven, then deflate when you take them out.
 This is normal and expected.

 - This recipe scales easily.
 You can double it to make 12 muffins.
-Keep them in the fridge, in an airtight container, for up to 4 days.
-Reheat them gently in the microwave at 50% power.
-Or enjoy them cold!
+Keep them in an airtight container in the fridge for up to 4 days.
+Reheat them gently in the microwave at 50% power or enjoy them cold.

 Nutrition per Serving